MonkiManja/calculator/README.md

 # calculator
 The odin project - Foundations final project

+I dont know why in github pages the page looks really bad.
+That's a shame :(

 It's not intended to be responsive, but adjusted a few things so at least is usable

 !!!Buttons in gray are not added yet!!!